 To promote universal design throughout Toshiba Group, we have established our UD Principle, Vision and Guidelines, and conduct development that incorporates our philosophy on UD and distribute Toshiba's UD-related information both inside and outside the organization.

 Toshiba Group has a UD Advisor System in place, in which employees with disabilities and non-Japanese employees are invited to participate.
 Some 80 people had registered for the system as of March 2019.
-Based on this system, registered employees can contribute to the development and evaluation of UD products, stepping beyond their own department.
+Based on this system, employees registered as UD advisors can contribute to the development and evaluation of UD products and UD services, stepping beyond their own department.

-Toshiba develops products in areas as wide-ranging as public facilities, information equipment, and consumer electronics.
-In doing so, we adopt a human-centered design process that emphasizes users' perspective to a wide range of business fields and incorporate as many customer needs as possible.
+Toshiba Group develops products and services that apply a human-centered design process that emphasizes users' perspective to a wide range of business fields and incorporate as many customer needs as possible.

 To spread and promote the use of universal design, Toshiba Group provides information on its own initiatives and the results of its activities and also actively collaborates with outside companies and organizations.

-In September 2017, Toshiba held a networking event for five students from the National University Corporation Tsukuba University of Technology, an institution of higher learning for the hearing impaired and the visually impaired.
+In December 2018, Toshiba Design Center held a networking event for nine students majoring in synthetic design from the National University Corporation Tsukuba University of Technology, an institution of higher learning for the hearing impaired and the visually impaired.

 Discussion at the networking event